nest-desktop/nest-desktop/docs/user/setup.rst

 |

 Docker (+ Docker Compose) and Singularity provide virtualization for NEST Desktop and NEST Simulator.
-These approaches are recommended to run NEST Desktop and NEST Simulator in the same time.
+These approaches are recommended to run NEST Desktop and NEST Simulator at the same time.

 Furthermore, you are able to install NEST Desktop with ``pip`` command.
-On the other hand, installing NEST Simulator on your computer directly is not an easy approach.
+On the other hand, you could install NEST Simulator on your computer directly - which is not an easy approach.
 Thus, it is rather for experienced users.

 You can read the installation instructions by clicking one of these logos below: